Brij Behari Lal Butail: Politics and career

 He was elected to State Legislative Assembly for the first time in 1985 and again in 1993, 1998, 2003 and 2012.
 After his victory in 2012 elections, he was unanimously elected as the Speaker of the H.P.
 Vidhan Sabha.
 He has held the post of Chief Parliamentary Secretary and had independent charge for Food & Civil supplies department.
 He was attached to the Chief Minister for Public Relations, Public Works and Housing Departments.
 He was also the Revenue Minister and Political Advisor to the Chief Minister.
 He retired from politics as Speaker of the H.P.
 Vidhan Sabha after his term ended in 2017.
 His son Ashish Butail succeeded him and is the current MLA from Palampur.

 Personal life

 He married Smt.
-Beena Butail in 1966.
-They have one son and three daughters.
-He had helped the Co-operative Tea Industry to attain viability and is the chairman, Kangra Co-operative Tea Factory, Palampur.
-He also serves as the President of KLBDAV College and Vice President, DAV Public School, Palampur.
+Beena Butail in 1966, and they have one son and three daughters.
+He played a key role in helping the Co-operative Tea Industry achieve viability and currently serves as the Chairman of the Kangra Co-operative Tea Factory in Palampur.
+Additionally, he is the President of KLBDAV College and the Vice President of DAV Public School in Palampur.
 He was also known to be the richest legislator of Himachal Pradesh.